GilbertHofstaetter/spring-boot-oauth2-resource-server-client/README.md

 # spring-boot-oauth2-resource-server-client
-Demo project for keycloak integration as a resource server and client with rbac and scopes authorization absed on spring security
+Demo project for keycloak integration as a resource server and client with rbac and scopes authorization based on spring security